Early Stage Researcher: Tiago Reis

 - How does the stickiness in supply chains influence the likelihood or magnitude of leakage resulting from supply-chains interventions?

-The successful PhD student will conduct rigorous research based on data analyses, interviews of key actors and field investigations.
-This research will lead to recommendations to design supply-chain initiatives that minimize potential leakage through supply chains.
-Secondments will take place at the Stockholm Environment Institute and the Geography Department of Humboldt University in Berlin.
+The research conducted is based on data analyses, interviews of key actors and field investigations.
+It will lead to recommendations to design supply-chain initiatives that minimize potential leakage through supply chains.